Jianqoq/Sclabel/README.md

 ```

 # How to print progress while doing a large dataset manipulation
-In the functions/dataset_manipulation.py file, the function 'print_result' can perform such a function.
+In the functions/dataset_manipulation.py file, the function called 'print_result' can perform such a functionality.

 First, we create a list with 18 space strings and 1 bracket [ or ] at both ends of the list
 ```